-Award winning Sam Mendes directs another multi award-winning director, actor and writer, Paddy Considine, in Jez Butterworth’s epic new play The Ferryman which opened at the Gielgud theatre in June 2017 to 5 star reviews.
+Award winning Sam Mendes directed multi award-winning actor, Paddy Considine, in Jez Butterworth’s epic new play The Ferryman which opened at the Gielgud theatre last year to 5 star reviews.

 ★★★★★ ‘Butterworth has done it again.
 Miss this and you’ve missed a marvel’ The Telegraph

-Following a successful short run at the Royal Court Theatre, which sold out in one day, the Northern Ireland set drama will begin previews in the West End in the early summer.
+Following a successful short run at the Royal Court Theatre, which sold out in one day, the Northern Ireland set drama began previews in the West End in the early summer.

 ★★★★★ ‘Butterworth and Mendes deliver a shattering tale of passion and violence.
 All the performances are invested with the same intense detail. – The Guardian